A nonabelian Brunn-Minkowski inequality: Noncompact Lie dimension and helix dimension

-The following lemma allows us to compute noncompact Lie dimensions for the universal cover of a compact Lie group.
+The following lemma allows us to compute the noncompact Lie dimension of the universal cover of a compact Lie group.
+Recall that a finitely generated abelian group $G$ is isomorphic to a direct sum $\mathbb{Z}^h\oplus G^{\mathrm{tor}}$, with $h\geq 0$ and $G^{\mathrm{tor}}$ finite; the integer $h$ is called the \emph{rank} of $G$.

-\begin{lemma} Suppose that $K$ is a covering group of a compact Lie group $K'$ with the covering map $\rho: K \to K'$, and that $K$ and $K'$ are connected.
-If $\ker(\rho)$ is a discrete group of rank $h$, and $m$ is the maximum dimension of a compact subgroup of $K$.
+\begin{lemma} Let $K$ be a covering group of a compact Lie group $K'$ with covering map $\rho: K \to K'$, and assume that $K$ and $K'$ are connected.
+Suppose $\ker(\rho)$ is a finitely generated abelian group of rank $h$, and $m$ is the maximum dimension of a compact subgroup of $K$.
 Then $h= \dim(K)-m$. \end{lemma}

 \begin{proof} We first consider the case when $K$ is a solvable group.
 Then $K'\cong \TT^{k}$ where $k$ is the dimension of $K$ by Fact~\ref{fact: classification}.2.
 Recall that $K$ is a quotient of the universal cover of $K'$, which is $\RR^k$.
 Hence, $K \cong \RR^h \times \TT^{k-h}$.
 It is easy to see that the maximum dimension of a compact subgroup of $K$ is $k-h$, which gives us the desired conclusion in this case.